ldv-klever/klever/docs/tutorial.rst

    (:numref:`tutorial_configuring_first_job_version_and_starting_its_decision`):

    * The path to the prepared build base that is **/home/debian/build-base-linux-3.14.79-x86_64-allmodconfig**.
-   * Targets, e.g. device drivers, i.e. all modules from directory **drivers** in our example.
+   * Targets, e.g. USB drivers, i.e. all modules from directory **drivers/usb** in our example.
    * Requirement specifications to be checked, e.g. **drivers:clk1** and **drivers:clk2** in our example (you can see a complete list of supported requirement specifications at the end of this section).